 There are about eight million things calling out for your attention at all times.
 That’s just a fact.
 But it’s also a fact that most of those things won’t really matter at the end of the day.

 Despite how much the magazine articles want to tell you how you can “have it all,” sometimes you just can’t.
 Sometimes you have to decide what you’re going to concentrate on and then eliminate the things that don’t make your “must-do” list.

 Eliminate and Concentrate

 During certain seasons of life (which, honestly, may last a few years – just keeping it real), you might not be able to make gourmet food from scratch every night, hand sew all your kids’ clothing, and have every inch of your home sparkling clean and perfectly organized.
 Real life is sometimes just a bit too real for that.

-If the troops have clothes to wear and food to eat, you’ll all survive until you can deal with everything else.
-If you’re struggling to catch-up or keep-up, give the bulk of your time and attention to these two basic needs.
+If the troops have food to eat and clothes to wear, you’ll all survive until you can deal with everything else.
+If you’re feeling overwhelmed and struggling to keep-up, give the bulk of your time and attention to these two basic needs.

-Fill the sink with soapy water before you sit down to eat dinner, so the pans can soak while you’re eating and will clean up faster after your meal.
+Another important part of feeding your family is having clean dishes for them to eat off of.
+Fill the sink with soapy water before you sit down to eat dinner so the pans can soak while you’re eating and will clean up faster after your meal.

-Be sure that everyone has lots of socks, underwear, and staple clothing items (jeans, basic shirts, work shirts, etc.) so that you don’t have to do laundry every single day just for the family to be decent enough to leave the house!
+Also, be sure that everyone has lots of socks, underwear, and staple clothing items (jeans, basic shirts, work shirts, etc.) so that you don’t necessarily have to do laundry every single day just for the family to be decent enough to leave the house!